+1. Purpose

-(1) Purpose.
-This resource document is intended to provide guidance to agencies on telecommunications facilities and services needed in an ordinary office setting and to provide a suggested allocation of responsibilities between a lessor, lessee, and tenant agency.
+This resource document is intended to provide guidance to agencies on telecommunications facilities and services needed in an ordinary office setting and to provide a suggested allocation of responsibilities between a Lessor and Lessee (Tenant Agency).
 Any such work in a state owned building should meet these minimum requirements.

-(2) Responsibilities.
+2. Responsibilities of Lessor and Lessee (Tenant Agency)

+2.1.
+Responsibilities of the Tenant Agency

-(a) Tenant Agency.
-The tenant agency will obtain all telecommunication services except local cable-television or satellite-television services from the Office of the CIO.
-The tenant agency will pay the monthly charges for said telecommunication services.
-The tenant agency will pay any charges for local cable-television or satellite-television services.
+The Tenant Agency will obtain all telecommunication services, except local cable-television or satellite-television services, from the Office of the Chief Information Officer (OCIO).

+The Tenant Agency will pay the monthly charges for said telecommunication services.

+The Tenant Agency will pay any charges for local cable-television or satellite-television services.
 This includes costs to install satellite-television receiving equipment and cabling.

-The tenant agency will contact the Office of the CIO should any of the items in this document not meet the needs of the agency.
+The Tenant Agency will contact the OCIO should any of the items in this document not meet the needs of the agency.

+2.2 Responsibilities of the Lessor

-(b) Lessor.
-The lessor should ensure adequate entrance facilities are provided for the telecommunication services required by the tenant agency.
+The Lessor should insure adequate entrance facilities are provided for the telecommunication services required by the Tenant Agency.
 This includes all necessary tie cables between the service provider's terminal and/or demarc blocks and all remote wiring-closets/consolidation-points used to attach services to the station cabling serving the telecommunication information outlets.
-Costs associated with the installation and/or upgrading of existing entrance facilities and/or tie cables should be incurred by the lessor.
-The lessor should provide, at a minimum, a telecommunications information outlet at each desk and/or workstation.
+Costs associated with the installation and/or upgrading of existing entrance facilities and/or tie cables should be incurred by the Lessor.

+The Lessor should provide a telecommunications information outlet at each desk and/or workstation in the quantities and locations as outlined in this document.
 Each telecommunications information outlet should consist of two modular jack connectors: one telephone (voice) jack and one computer (data) jack.

-(3) Telecommunications Facilities and Services; Recommended Requirements.
+3. Telecommunications Facilities and Services - Recommended Requirements

-(a) Telecommunications Information Outlet Cabling Requirements.
+3.1.
+Telecommunications Information Outlet Cabling Requirements

-(i) Each telephone cable shall be a solid copper, 24 AWG, 100 Ω balanced twisted-pair (UTP), at a minimum Category 3 cable with four individually twisted-pairs, which meet or exceed the mechanical and transmission performance specifications as outlined in the most current ANSI TIA-568 Commercial Building Telecommunications Cabling Standard, as of the signing date of the lease agreement.
+Each telephone cable shall be a solid copper, 24 AWG, 100 Ω balanced twisted-pair (UTP) Category 3 cable with four individually twisted-pairs, which meet or exceed the mechanical and transmission performance specifications as outlined in the most current ANSI TIA-568 Commercial Building Telecommunications Cabling Standard, as of the signing date of the lease agreement.

-(ii) Each data cable shall be a solid copper, 23 or 24 AWG, 100 Ω balanced twisted-pair (UTP), at a minimum Category 6 cable with four individually twisted-pairs, which meet or exceed the mechanical and transmission performance specifications as outlined in the most current ANSI TIA-568 Commercial Building Telecommunications Cabling Standard, as of the signing date of the lease agreement.
+Each data cable shall be a solid copper, 23 or 24 AWG, 100 Ω balanced twisted-pair (UTP) Category 6 cable with four individually twisted-pairs, which meet or exceed the mechanical and transmission performance specifications as outlined in the most current ANSI TIA-568 Commercial Building Telecommunications Cabling Standard, as of the signing date of the lease agreement.

-(b) Telecommunications Information Outlet Connector Requirements.
+3.2.
+Telecommunications Information Outlet Connector Requirements

-(i) Each voice outlet shall be an 8-pin modular, at a minimum Category 3, unkeyed jack, using the USOC pin/pair assignment.
+Each voice outlet shall be an 8-pin modular, Category 3, unkeyed jack, using the USOC pin/pair assignment.

-(ii) Each data outlet shall be an 8-pin modular, at a minimum Category 6, unkeyed jack, using the T568B pin/pair assignment.
+Each data outlet shall be an 8-pin modular, Category 6, unkeyed jack, using the T568B pin/pair assignment.

-(c) Telecommunications Cabling Installation Requirements.
+3.3.
+Telecommunications Cabling Installation Requirements

-(i) The lessor shall provide a complete and working telecommunication distribution system.
+The Lessor shall provide a complete and working telecommunication distribution system.
 This system shall include, but is not limited to: all station, riser, aerial, and intra-campus cables as required; conduits, raceways, and all associated cable support hardware; telephone and data outlet connectors, face plates, and identification labels; termination blocks and brackets, patch panels and mounting brackets, distribution rings; all cable terminations and testing; and all associated appurtenances as required by the distribution system.

-(ii) Each telephone and computer jack shall be terminated on separate cables, which shall be terminated on separate connecting blocks/panels at a common central location.
+Each telephone and computer jack shall be terminated on separate cables, which shall be terminated on separate connecting blocks/panels at a common central location.

-(iii) Installation, termination, and testing of telecommunications information outlet components shall be performed by qualified personnel, employed by a company whose primary business is providing telecommunication services.
+Installation, termination, and testing of telecommunications information outlet components shall be performed by qualified personnel, employed by a company whose primary business is providing telecommunication services.
 This does not include work normally performed by an electrical contractor.